 When people talk about “the blues guitar scale” they’re usually referring to the minor blues scale, a hexatonic scale (6 notes).

-In reality there are two kinds of blues scale – the minor and the major blues scale – but since it’s used more commonly, the minor blues scale seems to have earned the title of “the blues scale”
+In reality, there are two kinds of blues scale – major and minor – but since it’s used more commonly, the minor blues scale seems to have earned the title of “the blues scale”

-In the second part I’ll give you the 5 blues scale guitar patterns that cover the whole fretboard, with a lick made only from notes in that pattern as an example on how to use each.
+In the second part, I’ll give you the 5 blues scale guitar patterns that cover the whole fretboard, with a lick made only from notes in that pattern as an example of how to use each.

-Finally I’ll give you a short guitar solo that makes use of the blues scale all over the guitar fretboard to get you started playing out of each box.
+Finally, I’ll give you a short guitar solo that makes use of this scale all over the guitar fretboard to get you started playing out of each box.

 Blues scale theory